nikazvet/intern5/Obsidian/Plans and Todolists/week plans/Week 1 4.09-8.09.md

 - [ ] schedule a meeting with Ingrid

+# Week summary
+The first week is usually hard and I spent it getting used to the environment.
+Pretty hard to talk to people and my project is hazy.
 # To-do lists
 ## Competence document
 - [ ] Decide on intended development